TUDelft-CITG/HOS-workbook/book/workshop_OLD/04/report.md

-# Component Reliability Analysis
+# Workshop 03: Component Reliability

 _This solution refers to specific Tasks in the notebook `Analysis_Solution.ipynb`._

 Complete the tasks in `Analysis.ipynb` then answer the following questions.

-**Question 1:** Describe the component reliability analysis, making sure to identify the 5 key ingredients (outlined in the lecture and [here](https://teachbooks.github.io/HOS-workbook/2024/component/overview.html)):
+**Question 1:** Describe the component reliability analysis, making sure to identify the 5 key ingredients (outlined in the lecture and [here](https://tudelft-citg.github.io/HOS-workbook/2025/component/overview.html)):

 We were provided a limit-state function, $g_X(x)$ that defined stability of a beam due to 3 loads: two moments and an axial force.
 The resistance of the beam is defined by $Y$.
 These are the four random variables that make $g_X(x)$ our function of random variables.
 There are also 3 deterministic parameters.